AprilWei001/Environment-dependent-r-K-relations/README.md

 # Environment-dependent-r-K-relations

 There are currently five main figures and three supplementary figures in Wei and Zhang “Environment-dependent pleiotropic effects of mutations on the maximum growth rate r and carrying capacity K of population growth”.
-This repository is created to provide data (and scripts) for this paper.
+This repository is created to provide data (and/or scripts) for this paper.

 The estimated r and K of each strain in each environment are included in “S1 Data”, a supplementary data file included in the paper.
 The plain text version of “S1 Data” is also included under this repository as “r_k_strain_indexed.txt”, and an unformatted “.xlsx” file as “R_K_strain_indexed.xlsx”.